hixio-mh/angular-build/README.md

 ng run myapp1:build
 ```

-### App project demos with angular Cli Integration

-[angular-build-architect-builder-sample](https://github.com/mmzliveid/angular-build-architect-builder-sample) - Angular starter project with @dagonmetric/angular-build architect builder.

 ## Feedback and Contributing

-Check out the [Contributing](CONTRIBUTING.md) page to see the best places to log issues and start discussions.
+Check out the [Contributing](https://github.com/DagonMetric/angular-build/blob/master/CONTRIBUTING.md) page to see the best places to log issues and start discussions.

 ## License

-This repository is licensed with the [MIT](LICENSE) license.
+This repository is licensed with the [MIT](https://github.com/DagonMetric/angular-build/blob/master/LICENSE) license.